chipsalliance/chisel/docs/src/cookbooks/cookbook.md

 * [How do I do subword assignment (assign to some bits in a UInt)?](#how-do-i-do-subword-assignment-assign-to-some-bits-in-a-uint)
 * [How do I create an optional I/O?](#how-do-i-create-an-optional-io)
 * [How do I minimize the number of bits used in an output vector](#how-do-i-minimize-the-number-of-bits-used-in-an-output-vector)
+* [How do I create a single input/output wire for a Bundle?]
+(#how-do-i-create-a-bundle-from-a-uint)
 * Predictable Naming
   * [How do I get Chisel to name signals properly in blocks like when/withClockAndReset?](#how-do-i-get-chisel-to-name-signals-properly-in-blocks-like-whenwithclockandreset)
   * [How do I get Chisel to name the results of vector reads properly?](#how-do-i-get-chisel-to-name-the-results-of-vector-reads-properly)